gchq/sleeper/docs/development/test-strategy.md

 same thing for S3 and DynamoDB, but with more complex in-memory fakes that implement an interface with a class rather than a method reference.

-Here are some simplified examples based on real Sleeper code:
+Below are some simplified examples based on real Sleeper code.
+In these examples, we send requests to commit a transaction to update a Sleeper table.
+A compaction removes some files from a Sleeper table and replaces them with its output file.
+We combine the results of multiple compactions into one transaction, and send the transaction to an SQS queue to be committed to the state store.

 ```java
 public class CompactionCommitBatcherTest {